martinvonz/jj/docs/revsets.md

 * `committer(needle[, x])`: Commits with the given string in the committer's name or email.
 If a second argument was provided, then only commits in that set are considered, otherwise all visible commits are considered.
+* `file(pattern[, x])`: Commits modifying the paths specified by the `pattern`.
+  If a second argument was provided, then only commits in that set are considered, otherwise all visible commits are considered.

 ## Examples